polytypic/rea-ml/README.md

 interpreter, but it actually has many interesting applications.

 The `run` function used above just passes the interpreter to the computation.
-One could also just write `eager_fib 10 Identity.monad`.
+One could also just write `eager 10 Identity.monad`.

 We can also use the self tail recursive (and [Js_of_ocaml](https://ocsigen.org/js_of_ocaml/latest/manual/overview)